RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 pandas_apply: 390.49ms
 ```

-However, rows don't exist in memory as arrays (columns do!), so `apply()` does not take advantage of NumPys vectorisation.
+However, rows don't exist in memory as arrays (columns do!), so `apply()` does not take advantage of NumPy's vectorisation.
 You may be able to go a step further and avoid explicitly operating on rows entirely by passing only the required columns to NumPy.

 ```python
 def vectorize():